 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with ADL's often correlates with superior rehabilitation services.
+This indicates the percentage of short-term stay patients that saw functional improvements, such as with activities of daily living.